rhidra/autopilot/readme.md

 [PoseStamped](http://docs.ros.org/en/api/geometry_msgs/html/msg/PoseStamped.html)
 on the `/autopilot/local_goal` topic.

+It also deploys a service `/autopilot/local_goal` for specific request of a local goal at a different UAV position.
+The message type is defined in `srv/LocalGoal.srv`.

 ### Local planner

 To launch the local planner, launch the simulation and the global planner.